kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

 }, with_name="Momentum4D")  # optional

 els = els[(els.pt > 20) & (abs(els.eta) < 2.47) & els.passid]

+# line 54 - 61 explanation

+This is the same as the last two sections but for electrons.
+The detector range is shortened slightly as well because electrons are lighter and don't travel as far

 # Choose exactly one lepton: highest-pt among e/mu
 both = ak.concatenate([els, mus], axis=1)